 General Knowledge of Academic Policies.
-CMU students do not know what the University policy actually is in regards to cheating and academic integrity, as 71% of respondents got the question wrong on our survey.
-This is most likely because professors usually give students their own guidelines as to what does and what does not constitute cheating within their own classrooms, and then students may extrapolate those policies to other classes.
+CMU students do not know what the University policy actually is in regards to cheating and academic integrity, as 71% of respondents? respondents got the question wrong on our survey.
+This is most likely because professors usually give students their own guidelines as to what does and what does not constitute cheating within their own classrooms, and then students may extrapolate those policies to particularly jarring descriptions of your consent part [and l don't think I saw the survey in the informed other classes.
 We found that younger students answered the question more accurately than older students, which was also interesting.
 This could be because freshmen have the policy explained to them during orientation by Academic Development whereas older students do not.
 An interesting study would be to look at what percentages answered incorrectly across schools because some colleges have more strict disciplinary actions than others.
 Thus students in those colleges may be less likely to cheat than students in more lax colleges.